SainsburyWellcomeCentre/NeuralPlayground/README.md

 #### How to run a single model
 You will find in the [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) file a simple implementation of every single model in a single Environment.
 The Agent and Environment class can be initialised to use data from an experiment.
 These two classes are allowed to interact to reproduce the full experimental setting.

-#### How to Run the ([Comparison Board](https://github.com/ClementineDomine/NeuralPlayground/tree/main/NeuralPlayground/comparison_board))

-A second way to work with the framework is through the [Comparison board](https://github.com/ClementineDomine/NeuralPlayground
-/tree/main/NeuralPlayground/comparison_board).
-This tool empowers the users to flexibly choose the models, Environments, experiments, metrics, and plots they would like to run.
-The initialisation of the runs are automatized in the background.

 ## 4. I-want-to-Contribute

 There are many ways to contribute to the [NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/tree/main/NeuralPlayground).